OUR ADVOCACY AGENDA

 Local control over the budget, would allow the District to spend its locally-raised tax dollars without congressional approval and to modify the fiscal year.
 Local budget control would improve government efficiency while retaining congressional oversight required by law.

 Legislative autonomy would eliminate the required passive Congressional review of legislation enacted by the District of Columbia government, without reducing Congressional oversight.
 If enacted, the bill would end a costly mandate, and align Congressional review of District government laws with current practice.

-Creating a new state in order to grant democratic equality to the 660,000 residents can be achieved through the passage of a single piece of legislation and extend the same equal rights that all other Americans enjoy.
-The New Columbia Admission Act (HR 317/S 1688) would shrink the current 'federal district' to include the White House, Congressional offices, most federal agencies, and the National Mall while transforming the residential portion into a new state that would provide full Congressional representation and democratic equality.
+Creating a new state in order to grant democratic equality to the 700,000 residents can be achieved through the passage of a single piece of legislation and extend the same equal rights that all other Americans enjoy.
+The Washington DC Admission Act (HR 1291/S 1278) would shrink the current 'federal district' to include the White House, Congressional offices, most federal agencies, and the National Mall while transforming the residential portion into a new state that would provide full Congressional representation and democratic equality.

 Click here to see who has signed on to Statehood.